781flyingdutchman/background_downloader/README.md

     progressBar: true);
 ```

-To also show a notifications for other states, add a `TaskNotification` for `complete`, `error`
+To also show a notifications for other states, add a `TaskNotification` for `complete`, `error`, `paused` and/or `canceled`.
-and/or `paused`.
 If `paused` is configured and the task can be paused, a 'Pause' button will
 show for the `running` notification, next to the 'Cancel' button.
 To open the downloaded file
 when the user taps the `complete` notification, add `tapOpensFile: true` to your call to
 `configureNotification`